Air route authority between the United States and China: 2009 expansion

 The American Airlines, Continental Airlines and Northwest Airlines route applications were granted.
 The DOT cited the United application as "not addressing the broader competitive needs" given that United has approximately half of the flights by U.S. carriers to China.
 The DOT cited American's OneWorld airline alliance as having less access to the US–China market as one of the factors in its decision.

 In a hint of the DOT's decision-making process and preferences, it stated in its report intention to grant Continental and American Airlines route authority that "this tentatively leaves seven frequencies to be awarded ...
 Delta and Northwest."
 The DOT stated that Northwest, which already had route authority between Detroit and China but has chosen to fly the route via Tokyo (though it did operate some non-stop flights in the past), was applying for additional Detroit–China authority.
 Such application was denied in the past due to the limited number of new route authority but that now there is more leeway with more flights permitted by treaty.
 The DOT selected Detroit–Shanghai over Detroit–Beijing.
 The DOT noted that Delta was not awarded its route application because it would not have much experience in the Chinese market when the 2009 award was to start, given that it would only begin Atlanta–Shanghai service on March 30, 2008.
 The Atlanta–Shanghai Delta service was suspended on September 1, 2009, but was re-instated on June 5, 2011; the route, however, ceased again on January 17, 2012, due to poor loads.
 Delta also applied to the US DOT to begin non-stop flights between Detroit and Beijing starting July 1, 2011.

 New restrictions on sale of route authority by U.S. carriers

 The DOT also announced, along with its 2007–2009 route authority awards, that route authority must be operated for five years before it could be sold.
 Previously, the required period was one year.

 2010 to 2019

 2010 expansion

 DOT approved the requests for a new route between Shanghai and Los Angeles from American Airlines and United Airlines at the end of 2010.
 Delta has decided to reactivate its Shanghai–Atlanta route.
 Delta is also granted a new route between Beijing and Detroit.

-2011
+2011 for Hawaii

 In September, 2011, China Eastern starts non-stop service between Shanghai and Honolulu.